Samuel Brady: Service under Wayne

-Stung by these defeats, President George Washington organized an army called the "Legion of the United States".
-He called his Revolutionary War comrade, General Anthony Wayne from retirement and gave him command of this army.
+In the 1790s George Washington decided to press to make United States land claims beyond the Appalachian mountains a reality.
+To do this he organized the "Legion of the United States".
+He called his Revolutionary War comrade, Anthony Wayne from retirement and gave him command of this army.
 Wayne recruited, organized and trained this army at Legionville, Pennsylvania on the Ohio River down river from Pittsburgh.
-General Wayne had been Samuel Brady's commander during the Revolution.
-He had been actively trying to recruit Samuel to lead the army's spies.
-When the jury cleared Samuel of the charges of killing the Indians, General Wayne restored Samuels rank of captain in his new army and gave him command of "all the spies in the employ of the government at that time.
-[Samuel] ordered his sixty or seventy men so judiciously, that the frontier was free from depredations."
-General Wayne took Samuel's brother Hugh into his army as well and made him an ensign.
+Wayne had been Samuel Brady's commander during the American Revolutionary War.
+He had been actively trying to recruit Brady to lead the army's spies.
+When the jury cleared Brasy of the charges of killing Native Americans, Wayne restored Brady's rank of captain in his new army and gave him command of "all the spies in the employ of the government at that time.
+[Brady] ordered his sixty or seventy men so judiciously, that the frontier was free from depredations."